arvo-health/kit/README.md

         // Do more complex validation
         if true {
-            // Add more field-level validation error.
+            // Add more field-err validation error.
             validatorErr.AddValidation("Status", "Status deve ser xpto")
         }

         // Check if the validator.Error has any validations. if validatorErr.HasValidations() {
-            // Wrap the validator.Error with the custom analysis validation error. return validatorErr.Wrap(ErrAnalysisValidation)
+            // Return a new *ResponseError wrapping it return responseerror.New(validatorErr, "ANALYSIS_VALIDATION", http.StatusBadRequest)
         }

         return c.SendStatus(http.StatusOK)